hpaluch/osfs/README.md

 > So far, it works.
 >
 > What is irony that in the past RackSpace run away from OVS back to
-> LinuxBridge because OVS was to unstable for regular use:
+> LinuxBridge because OVS was too unstable for regular use:
 > https://www.youtube.com/watch?v=_OdPP_4PYD4

 > WARNING!
 No Horizon (Web UI) yet.